cpw/ironchest/README.md

 ironchest
 =========

-Iron Chest minecraft mod - now dormant
+Iron Chest minecraft mod.
+The torch has been passed to ProgWML6.
+See here: https://github.com/progwml6/ironchest

-This was the home of IronChest a GPL v3 licensed mod by cpw.
-It lies dormant, awaiting someone to awaken it again.
+This is the ancestral home of IronChest.
+A GPL v3 licensed mod by cpw.